Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #srt-in-udp title="SRT packet as UDP payload"}

-SRT has two types of packets distinguished by the Packet Type Flag: data packet and conrol packet.
+SRT has two types of packets distinguished by the Packet Type Flag: data packet and control packet.
 The structure of the SRT packet is shown in {{srtpacket}}.

 ~~~